asinghani/18224-s23-tapeout/README.md

 ## Index of Designs

-Following is a list of student designs on the chip, along with the design indices (which must be selected on the `des_sel` pins on the chip to enable a particular design).
+Following is a list of student designs on the chip, along with the design indices (The `des_sel` pins on the chip are used to enable a particular design).

+Designs \#1-\#7 are example designs and test-structures used for teaching purposes. \#10-\#30 are student designs from the Spring 2023 course, and \#31-\#43 are from a similar workshop taught in Fall 2022.

 | **Index** | **Project**                          | **Student**             | **Link**                                                     |
 |-----------|--------------------------------------|-------------------------|--------------------------------------------------------------|